-The Company is committed to maintain high standard of corporate governance standards and procedures to safeguard the interests of all shareholders and to enhance accountability and transparency.
-The Company has established corporate governance practices which are based on the principles and code provisions set out in the Corporate Governance Code (the "Code") in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules"), and has complied with the code provisions set out in Part 2 of the Code during the year ended 31 December 2022 except the following deviations:
+The Company is committed to maintaining a high standard of corporate governance standards and procedures to safeguard the interests of all shareholders and to enhance accountability and transparency.
+The Company has established corporate governance practices which are based on the principles and code provisions set out in the Corporate Governance Code (the "Code") in Appendix C1 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules"), and has complied with the code provisions set out in Part 2 of the Code during the year ended 31 December 2023.